Conversations during Serious Illness

 Course teaching process/methodology

 The 4.5 day faculty course is intense and interactive.
 To minimize distraction, IHC recommends that learners be freed from additional work-related tasks for the duration of the training.
 The course combines large group presentation and exercises with small group interactive learning using an IHC trainer/learner ratio of 1:5.
 Each session offers principles, teaches skills, and allows learners to practice skills in a controlled environment (small group learning).
-Each learner will be provided with all of the educational materials and resources to teach the IHC CNC workshop and CEOL modules for implementation in their home institution.
-IHC will provide each learner with a completed set of educational materials to teach the CEOL modules and CNC Workshop: a teaching manual (with slide scripts, facilitation guides, teaching strategies and tools), training video vignettes, PowerPoint slide deck, workshop workbook with annotated bibliography, and a carrying bag.
-Each trainee will also be required to undergo a certification process (individualized coaching and workshop teaching observation by an IHC Master Trainer).
+Each learner will be provided with all of the educational materials and resources to teach the IHC CNC workshop and CSI modules for implementation in their home institution.
+IHC will provide each learner with a completed set of educational materials to teach the CSI modules and CNC Workshop: a teaching manual (with slide scripts, facilitation guides, teaching strategies and tools), training video vignettes, PowerPoint slide deck, workshop workbook with annotated bibliography, and a carrying bag.